The Law Office of Kevin Bennett

 For any criminal case, the prosecution is required to prove that the defendant committed the crime.
 They must prove every single element of their case beyond reasonable doubt.

-This standard applies for every element of the case.
+This standard applies to each and every element of the case.
 For instance, people commonly face drug charges of simple possession in Austin.
 For possession, prosecutors must prove you knowingly and willingly had actual care, custody, control or management of the illegal substance.
 It is not enough to prove that someone was only in close proximity to the drugs.

 If prosecutors cannot prove that you had actual care, custody, control or management of the cocaine found on the table, then they have failed to prove their case.